 Transferring your legacy

-Choosing the right trustee for your estate right out of the gate is critical because there is so much that requires careful attention, the stakes can be high, and errors can be costly and cause delays.
-To help you more confidently navigate your way to a final decision, this article outlines the duties of a trustee, the potential consequences of inattentiveness or neglect, and the pros and cons of choosing a corporate versus a personal trustee.
+To help you more confidently navigate the trustee decision, here we outline the duties of a trustee, the potential consequences of inattentiveness or neglect, and the pros and cons of choosing a corporate trustee versus a personal one.

 Like anyone you’re looking to pass the baton on to, choosing the right trustee first requires a full understanding of the job you expect them to perform.
 Here are three things about the duties of a successor trustee it helps to know as you begin your search for the right candidate: